gvnlnz/redis-clone/README.md

 # Redis-clone
-This project intend to be a training for improving my C language skills.
+This project is a training to improve my C language skills.